Alluri Seetarama Raju (film)

 Alluri Seetarama Raju is a 1974 Indian Telugu-language biographical action film directed by V. Ramachandra Rao and written by Tripuraneni Maharadhi.
-The film stars Krishna, Vijaya Nirmala, and Jaggayya.
-It is produced by Padmalaya Studios marking the 100th film of Krishna.
-The film depicts the life of Alluri Sitarama Raju, an Indian revolutionary, who is known for his role in the Rampa Rebellion of 1922–24.
-Seetarama Raju, with a band of farmers, tribal leaders and other sympathizers, fought an armed rebellion against the British Raj in response to repressive legislation passed in 1882.
+The film stars Krishna, Vijaya Nirmala, and Jaggayya and was produced by Padmalaya Studios.
+Notably, it marks Krishna's 100th film as an actor and holds the distinction of being the first Telugu film to be entirely made in Cinemascope.

+The film portrays the life of Alluri Sitarama Raju, a prominent Indian revolutionary who led the Rampa Rebellion against British colonial rule from 1922 until his capture and execution in 1924.
+The narrative highlights Raju’s leadership and the rebellion's impact against repressive British legislation.

-Alluri Seetarama Raju is considered to be South India 2nd Cinemascope after Raja Raja Cholan (Tamil)Telugu's first CinemaScope film.
-The film won the National Film Award for Best Lyrics for the song "Telugu Veera Levara" penned by the Telugu poet Sri Sri.
-The film won the Nandi Award for Best Feature Film, and was screened at the International Film Festival of India in the mainstream section, and Tashkent Film Festival.
-The film ran for 175 days and ended up becoming the highest-grossing Telugu film of the year.
+Alluri Seetarama Raju received critical acclaim, winning the National Film Award for Best Lyrics for the song "Telugu Veera Levara," written by the Telugu poet Sri Sri.
+It also won the Nandi Award for Best Feature Film and was showcased at the International Film Festival of India and the Tashkent Film Festival.
+The film was an Industry Hit, running for 175 days and became the first Telugu film to collect a distributor share of ₹1 crore.